mrseanryan/finetune_LLaVA/README.finetuning.md

 ./download_llava_weights__sr.sh
 ```

-5. review the script below, and the comments section
+5. review the script below, and the comments section.

+You need to check the values for xxx to match your hardware.

 ```
 cat ./train_qlora__wandb.sh